JogVinayak/java/README.md

    another.
 Given two strings, s1 and s2, write code to check if s2 is a rotation of s1 using only one call to isSubstring (i.e., “waterbottle” is a rotation of “erbottlewat”).

+chapter 2
+9. Write code to remove duplicates from an unsorted linked list.
+   FOLLOW UP
+   How would you solve this problem if a temporary buffer is not allowed?
+10. Implement an algorithm to find the nth to last element of a singly linked list.